danielflorez9612/spiral/README.md

-## This program draws a spiral of the size given when executed
+## This program draws a spiral of a size given when executed